Playa De Amadores Snorkeling

-On the south coast of Gran Canaria, the snorkeling off Playa Amadores is known to be excellent, especially first thing in the morning when the visibility is good.
+West of Puerto Rico de Gran Canaria, the snorkeling off Playa de Amadores is known to be excellent, especially first thing in the morning when the visibility is good.
 The shoreline is protected by a man-made barrier reef.
 The water depth varies from shore down to 15m.
 When snorkling at Amadores Bay, you can expect to see flounder, parrotfish, wrasses, pufferfish, anemones, damselfish, octopus, barracuda, cuttlefish, angel sharks and stingrays.
 Experienced snorkelers tend to prefer the snorkeling on the righthand side of the bay leading out to the breakwater.

 Since the Canary Islands are actually part of Spain, the best way to fly to the islands is through an airport in Spain.
 There are flights to all of the main Canary Islands directly from one Spanish airport or another.
 Of course, Madrid offers the best connections.
 The Aeropuerto de Gran Canaria (LPA) is located southeast of Telde on the east coast of Gran Canaria.
 Presently, there are not direct flights from the USA to the Canary Islands.
 Once in the Canary Islands, the best way to go between islands is still by inter-island flights.
 There are some boat services that do go between the islands as well.
 TIP: For your safety, most of the Canary Island snorkeling dive sites require snorkelers to have a diver-down flag marker.
 The waters around the islands are very popular with windsurfers and boaters, which has resulted in some snorkeler deaths over the past few years.